-This 2023 ASR includes crime statistics for the NWRPCA distance site reported to ATSU-designated campus security authorities (CSA) and the Portland Police Department.
-CSAs include deans, vice president and associate vice president for student affairs, assistant vice president for human resources, director of human resources, vice president & general counsel, and Title IX coordinator.
+This ASR includes crime statistics for the NWRPCA distance site reported to ATSU-designated campus security authorities (CSA) and the Portland Police Department.
+CSAs include deans, vice chancellor and associate vice chancellor for student affairs, assistant chief human resources, director of human resources, chief operating officer & general counsel, and Title IX coordinator.
 In addition, CSAs have been designated specifically for the NWRPCA distance site and are identified later in this ASR.
-The crime statistics are collected by the Campus Safety manager for the Kirksville, Missouri, campus who relays them to the director of campus safety for inclusion in the ASR.
+The crime statistics are collected by the Campus Safety supervisor for the Kirksville, Missouri, campus who relays them to the director of campus safety for inclusion in the ASR.